Ferdinand Stoliczka: Early life

 Stoliczka was born at the lodge Zámeček near Kroměříž in Moravia.
 Stoliczka, whose father was a forester who took care of the estate of the Archbishop of Olomouc, studied at a German Secondary school in Kroměříž.
-Although Stoliczka published 79 articles from 1859–1875, he never wrote anything in Czech.
+Although Stoliczka published 79 articles from 1859 to 1875, he never wrote anything in Czech.
 It is believed that he spoke German at home.
 In his Calcutta years he was an important figure in the German-speaking community there.

 Stoliczka studied geology and palaeontology at Prague and the University of Vienna under Professor Eduard Suess and Dr Rudolf Hoernes.
 He graduated with a Ph D from the University of Tübingen on 14 November 1861.
 His early works were studies on some freshwater mollusca from the Cretaceous rocks of the north-eastern Alps about which he wrote to the Vienna Academy in 1859.
 His scientific career proper started in the Austrian Geological Survey, which he joined in 1861, and his first papers there were based on work in the Alps and Hungary.